bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 The function `freeBalance` is depreciated, for now, please read more about it in [polkadot FAQ](https://polkadot.js.org/api/start/FAQ.html#my-chain-does-not-support-system-account-queries).

 Also, we need to update `AppController`.
 Please add the line `Balance: ${data.balance}` to the returned template literal:
+The `Balance` is a [Pallet](https://substrate.dev/docs/en/development/module/#what-is-a-pallet) defines a cryptocurrency for blockchain.

 ```
 @Get()